RhythrosaLabs/Stitcher/README.md

-# Stitcher - Photo Stitching Tool using Tkinter
+# Stitcher - Photo Stitching Tool

 Stitcher is a simple photo stitching tool built using Python's `tkinter` library.
 It allows you to select multiple images, combine them into a video, and preview the generated video within the application.